 - 2.1 Worcestershire County Council is the administering authority for the Fund under the LGPS regulations.
 Worcestershire County Council delegates responsibility for the administration and management of the Fund to the Pensions Committee.
-The Fund has about 200 Employers and just under 65,000 members of which 20.000 are pensioners, 22,000 are deferred and 23,000 contributing employees. - 2.2 The primary purposes of the Fund are to: - a) Ensure that sufficient assets are available to meet liabilities as they fall due - b) Maximise the return at an acceptable level of risk - 2.3 The level of employer contribution is assessed every three years through an actuarial valuation of the Fund.
+The Fund has about 200 participating employers and 66,000 member records of which 21,000 are pensioners; 23,000 are deferred; and 22,000 actively contributing.
+As the Fund's two largest employers are County Councils, virtually all its participating employers are associated with local government activities, and 6 of the 8 members of its Pensions Committee are Councillors, the Fund's ethos is driven by a strong sense of social responsibility. - 2.2 The primary purposes of the Fund are to: - a) Ensure that sufficient assets are available to meet liabilities as they fall due - b) Maximise the return at an acceptable level of risk - 2.3 The level of employer contribution is assessed every three years through an actuarial valuation of the Fund.
 This valuation establishes the solvency position of the Fund, that is, the extent to which the assets of the Fund are sufficient to meet the Fund's pension liabilities accrued to date.
-The objective is that the Fund should be at least 100% funded on an ongoing basis, taking account of any additional contributions paid by employer bodies to cover any past service deficit.
-The full funding projection is targeted to be achieved over a 15-year time frame.
+The objective is that the Fund should be at least 100% funded on an ongoing basis, taking account of any additional contributions paid by employer bodies to cover any past service deficit over a 15-year time frame.